 Another important part of the story is the strategy devised by church leaders to address this situation.
 Facing anti-Catholic sentiment, the Irish, who emerged as leaders of the church, saw the necessity of Americanizing immigrants in order to integrate them into the nation.
 At the same time, they worried that too much assimilation might undermine central Catholic sacramental traditions, doctrines, and devotional practices, such as devotion to the saints and Mary.
 With the encouragement of the Vatican, Catholic leaders adopted a “fortress church” strategy designed to unite immigrants from many nations in a single American church, while also shielding that church from Protestantism.
 A keystone to this strategy was the creation of an extensive Catholic educational system, including thousands of parochial schools that flourished for over a century, well into the 1960s.
 Among those involved in the beginnings of the Catholic parochial school movement was Elizabeth Seton (1774-1821), founder of the Sisters of Charity, a teaching order.
 Seton was the first American-born Catholic saint, canonized by Pope Paul VI in 1975.

 Catholics have perennially experienced tension between the progressive climate of America and the more traditional leadership of Rome.
-One outstanding example of this tension occurred in the second half of the nineteenth century when Archbishop John Ireland of St. Paul and other bishops steered American Catholicism in a theologically and socially progressive direction.
-The papacy affirmed many of Ireland’s social ideals but, at the same time, quashed liberal theological developments.
-As a result, American Catholics entered the twentieth century as social progressives and theological conservatives.
+One outstanding example of this tension occurred in the second half of the 19th century when Archbishop John Ireland of St. Paul, Minnesota and other bishops steered American Catholicism in a theologically and socially progressive direction.
+The papacy affirmed many of Archbishop Ireland’s social ideals but, at the same time, quashed liberal theological developments.
+As a result, American Catholics entered the 20th century as social progressives and theological conservatives.
 A similar development occurred after the Second Vatican Council convened in the 1960s.
 The statements and actions of the Council under Pope John XXIII encouraged many Catholics, both clergy and laity, to expect radical changes in theology, the role of women in the church, and a range of other issues, only to find their enthusiasm dampened over the course of several decades by the more conservative papacy of John’s successors.